 The couple heard how the centre supports young people who’ve overcome adverse experiences and mental health issues.
 Through boxing, children find a sense of belonging, gain confidence and improve their fitness.

-Kate’s outfit in wales:
+Kate’s outfit in south wales:

 Hobbs made the piece from a wool-rich fabric.
 The beautifully tailored maxi-length coat features double-breasted burnished crested buttons and shoulder epaulettes.

 The coat retailed on the Hobbs.com website for £259 (originally £349).
 Sadly, it’s now out of stock in navy blue.
 However, you might be pleased to know the company sell a shorter version of the coat in dark green that’s still available (and on sale!).

 Kate’s red dress is from Zara, it cost just £39.99.
 It features long puffed sleeves and a mid-length fit and flare skirt.
 It’s made from fine rib-knit fabric.
 The piece is sold out.